Advantages and Disadvantages of Savings Account

 1. FDIC-Insured.

 The Federal Deposit Insurance Corporation (FDIC) is a government agency that guarantees a certain amount of money if your bank or financial institution were to go out of business.
-The FDIC insures up to $250,000 for individual accounts and $500,000 for joint accounts.

 So what does this mean exactly?
 Let’s say you have a checking and savings account at Chase.
 You have $275,000 in your savings account and $25,000 in your checking account.
 In total, you have $300,000 at Chase.